-"No person shall on the basis of race, color, ethnicity, national origin, religion, age, sex(including transgender, gender nonconforming and gender identity),marital status, disability, pregnancy, sexual orientation, or genetic information be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any educational program or activity including those receiving federal financial assistance, except as provided by law."
-No person shall deny equal access or a fair opportunity to meet to, or discriminate against, any group officially affiliated with the Boy Scouts of America, or any other youth group listed in Title 36 of the United States Code as a patriotic society.
+"No person shall on the basis of sex (including transgender, gender nonconforming and gender identity), marital status, sexual orientation, race, religion, ethnicity, national origin, age, color, pregnancy, disability or genetic information be denied employment, receipt of services, access to or participation in school activities or programs if qualified to receive such services, or otherwise be discriminated against or placed in a hostile environment in any educational program or activity including those receiving federal financial assistance, except as provided by law."
+No person shall deny equal access or a fair opportunity to meet, or discriminate against, any group officially affiliated with the Boy Scouts of America or any other youth group listed in Title 36 of the United States Code as a patriotic society.

-An employee, student, or parent alleging discrimination with respect to any educational program or activity may contact:
+An employee, student, parent, or applicant alleging discrimination with respect to employment, or any educational program or activity may contact:

-Dr. Kathleen L. Rodgers Equity Coordinator Title IX Compliance Officer (850) 487-7306 rodgersk@leonschools.net
+Dr. Kathleen L. Rodgers

+Equity Coordinator (Students) and Title IX Compliance Officer Leon County School District 2757 West Pensacola Street Tallahassee, Florida 32304 (850) 487-7306 rodgersk@leonschools.net